 Your areas of interest are best if it aligns with the job role.
-You can tailor your resumes according to the job profile to become more eligible for the applied job role.
+You can tailor your resume according to the job profile to become more eligible for the applied job role.

-If you are applying for the role of a graphic designer and you have mentioned cooking as your hobby, it won’t help you get the job.
-You need to have interests in graphics, drawing, computers to be suitable for the same.
+If you are applying for the graphic designer role and have mentioned cooking as your hobby, it won’t help you get the job.
+You need to be interested in graphics, drawing, and computers to be suitable for the same.

-The main purpose of your areas of interest is to be relevant to the job descriptions, which eventually helps the recruiter understand your personality better.
-Most of the time, these recruiters are looking for employees with the right attitude.
+The primary purpose of your areas of interest is to be relevant to the job descriptions, which eventually helps the recruiter understand your personality better.
+Usually, these recruiters look for employees with the right attitude.

-A potential candidate can always learn and develop his skills, but it’s cumbersome to change his wrong attitude towards the job.
+A potential candidate can always learn and develop his skills, but changing his attitude toward the job is cumbersome.